Javier González (basketball): NC State

 Javi Gonzalez played college basketball for the NC State Wolfpack in the Atlantic Coast Conference.
 Gonzalez was a 4 year starter for the Pack and became a fan favorite due to his grit and fiery play on the court.
 Under head coach Sidney Lowe, Gonzalez averaged 6.4 points and 2.8 assists per game and shot 34.3% from three point range.

 In 2009, Gonzalez hit a 3-pointer against #7 Duke with 1 second on the shot clock that clinched the win for the Wolfpack.
 In 2010, he scored a record-breaking 10 points in 23.3 seconds against Arizona.

 Professional career

 On 9 September 2012, González signed with Kolín of the Czech NBL.

 National team career

 González was selected for Puerto Rico men's national basketball team in 2014 and 2015.
 He participated in two FIBA tournaments representing Puerto Rico.
 He played at the 2015 FIBA Americas Championship, where he averaged 7.0 points and 4.3 rebounds in four games.
 Additionally, he played at the Marchand Continental Championship Cup, where he averaged 7.7 points over three games.

+National Guard

+Javier González enlisted in the Puerto Rico Army National Guard on August 31, 2026.